Shkyrockett/engine/Conventions.md

 ## Standard Methods

-To standardize these specific methods throughought the Engine to work the same, please use the following conventions.
+To standardize these specific methods throughout the Engine to work the same, please use the following conventions.

 ### Tuple Constructors

-If a struct/class can be generalized by a numaric tuple; please use a tuple constructor and explicit operator so you can take advantage of any existing methods with the same signature.
+If a struct/class can be generalized by a numeric tuple; please use a tuple constructor and explicit operator so you can take advantage of any existing methods with the same signature.

 ```c#
     public struct NumaricObject